 References and Credits

-1. Financial figures in all charts above were obtained and referenced from AB InBev’s annual and half-year statements available in AB InBev Financial Results.
+1. All financial figures in this article were obtained and referenced from AB InBev’s annual and quarterly statements available in AB InBev Financial Results.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.